vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha1/reference/index.md

 </div>
 </div>

-### Sending and Receiving Replyable Event
+### Sending and Receiving Event with Reply
 You can receive data in sending event using `send(event: string, data?: any, onResolved?: (data?: any) => void, onRejected?: (data?: any) => void)` and send data in receiving event using `on(event: string, handler:(data?: any, reply?: {resolve: (data?: any) => void; reject: (data?: any) => void}) => void)`.

 It looks nothing new to traditional Ajax or Remote Procedure Call (RPC), but comparing to them, WebSocket can reduce unnecessary traffic like HTTP headers and the result can be shared by multiple tabs and windows.
-To write a economical webapp, you can utilize replyable events in place of Ajax.
+To write a low-latency webapp, you can utilize reply in place of Ajax.

 **Note**

 * Socket must be in `opened` state.
-* Do not mingle repliable event and non-repliable event under the same event.
-It's error-prone.
 * Beforehand determine whether to use rejected callback or not to avoid writing unnecessary rejected callbacks.

-_The client sends replyable events and the server executes callbacks with event data._
+_The client sends events with reply and the server executes callbacks with event data._

 <div class="row">
 <div class="large-6 columns">